shawngong/Swagger-Node-Express-For-Existing-APIs/README.md

 # The Idea

-What we want to do is set up Swagger-UI as a subpath within your existing API (which may or may not already have an UI).
-Thus, the Swagger routes will not interfer with the routes that already exist within your API.
+What we want to do is set up Swagger-UI as a subpath within our existing API (which may or may not already have an UI).
+Thus, the Swagger routes will not interfer with the routes that already exist within our API.

+We will then create a [swagger-spec](https://github.com/swagger-api/swagger-spec), which is .json file that contains all the information Swagger-UI needs to generate its UI.

+Finally, we will set up Swagger-UI with the spec, and make sure the endpoints are being tested properly.

+# What to Use

+We will be using [Swagger-Node-Express](https://github.com/swagger-api/swagger-node-express), [minimist](https://www.npmjs.com/package/minimist) and [Swagger-UI](https://github.com/swagger-api/swagger-ui).